yask123/Instant-Movie-Streamer/README.md

 # Instant Movie Streamer

-Streams the movie/ tv series instantly.
+Searches for the movie/ tv series torrents and streams them instantly.

 ### Installation